rubetori/intphen/README.md

 'example' a simple script file with a example of who to use the functions included in 'intphen_lib.R'

 'Norena.txt' a data set to follow the example and to test the functions

+Torices, R., and M. Méndez.
+Resource allocation to inflorescence components is highly integrated despite differences between allocation currencies and sites.
+International Journal of Plant Sciences (In press)